 The new Patek Philippe Ref.
-3670A super-limited chronograph watch will be powered by an extremely rare and highly appreciated by collectors PP Caliber 13-130 hand-wound movement.
+3670A super-limited chronograph is powered by an extremely rare and highly appreciated by collectors PP Caliber 13-130 hand-wound movement.
 The caliber was in production around 50 years ago and is to contemporary high-end movements like the 1954 Mercedes W 196 to Ferrari Enzo: it is as archaic as it is extremely cool.

 You probably have already heard the story.
 About 15 years ago the Swiss watchmaker attempted a spring cleaning on its Rue du Rhone premises in Geneva and was surprised to stumble over a box with sixteen vintage Valjoux 23 13-lignes hand-wound movements.
 Manufactured, adjusted, and readied to be cased back in 1955, the movements were somehow lost.
 Now, tell me about inventory management!

 Luckily, like precious wood, good vine and classic cars only get more expensive with time, the 16 new-found movements, too, seem to have appreciated in value by a couple of orders of magnitude, especially after Patek Philippe has redecorated them and renamed as Caliber 13-130.

 At least, when the Swiss watchmaker announced its plans to issue a limited edition Patek Philippe Ref.
 3670A chronograph watches powered by the said calibers and offered them at a price of CHF 240,000 (around €194,000,) it was immediately overwhelmed with orders from serious collectors eager to exchange their rapidly depreciating money for the precious watch that will probably only get more expensive as years go by.